FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/index.md

 - Secondary 1 Cirriculum of the SSTuino program
 - More in-depth, advanced examples if you would like a challenge! :D

+## Note about the tutorials

+Thank you for using the FOURIERINDUSTRIES Knowledge Base.
+To help you get the most out of the resources, our individual tutorials for the SSTuino Innovator's Kit v2 will have a website and video version, to suit your needs.

 ## Setup

 Before you start using the SSTuino kit, here are some things to do: